October 2023 Issue of Claremont Masons

 ($20 plus processing fee)

-(includes processing fees)
+($435 plus processing fees)

-(includes processing fees)
+($270 plus processing fees)

 Masonry is the world’s first and largest fraternal organization.
 It is guided by the enduring belief that each man has a responsibility to make the world a better place.
 For 300 years, Freemasonry has enhanced and strengthened the character of individual men by providing opportunities for fellowship, charity, and the search for truth – within ourselves and the larger world.
 The traditions and core values of our fraternity are meaningful today and will endure for centuries to come.